rajanand02/rajanand02.github.io/_posts/2014-03-08-Watchout-for-meteor.md

 ### Seven Principles of Meteor
-In the Meteor official <a href="http://docs.meteor.com/">documention</a> they have listed out the following <a href="http://docs.meteor.com/#sevenprinciples">7 principles</a>
+In the Meteor official <a href="http://docs.meteor.com/">documention</a> you could find this following <a href="http://docs.meteor.com/#sevenprinciples">7 principles</a>

 ##### 1.Data on the wire
 The only thing that traverse between the server and client after the initial page load is **data**..
 Meteor loads all the html,css and other static assets in the initial page load after that it sends only the data to the client and let the client decide how to render the data.

 ##### 2.One Language
-Meteor uses only JavaScript for both client and server side operations..This can be achieved in meteor because it is built on top of NodeJs and it uses MongoDB as default database...
+Meteor uses only <strong>JavaScript</strong> for both client and server side operations..This can be achieved in meteor because it is built on top of NodeJs and it uses MongoDB as default database...

 ##### 3.Datebase Everywhere
-As default Meteor allows you to access the entire database from your client..You might think that it will lead to some serious security issues where any user can delete or modify other uses's details but this is just a default state while creating your application so that you can get the app up and ready in matter of minutes after which you can restrict the access to the database..Accessing the database from client side is achieved by using minimongo(Meteor's client-side Mongo emulator).
+As default Meteor allows you to access the entire database from your client..You might think that it will lead to some serious security issues where any user can delete or modify other uses's details but this is just a default state while creating your application so that you can get the app up and ready in matter of minutes after which you can restrict the access to the database..Accessing the database from client side is achieved by using <a href="http://docs.meteor.com/#dataandsecurity"><strong>minimongo</strong></a>(Meteor's client-side Mongo emulator).

 ##### 4.Latency Compensation
 Since database is available at client side whenever the user  do any activity(button click,form submission etc..) the result will be updated immediately in UI even before it receives confirmation from the server, this makes your application instantaneous and more responsive..However if the user is not permitted to do certain operations the changes will revert back after it gets confirmation form the server(just fraction of seconds later)..

 ##### 5.Full Stack Reactivity
-In meteor all the layers form database to html templates everything is even-driven i.e the application will respond based on the activities of the user..
+In meteor all the layers form database to html templates everything is <strong>event-driven</strong> i.e the application will respond based on the activities of the user..

 ##### 6.Embrace the Ecosystem
 Meteor uses other open sources libraries like MongoDB, Handlebars etc instead of making their own, this is because when those libraries improve Meteor will also get improve and moreover the developers would get more community help when they are building applications or learning Meteor..